 PPE finals are eight high-stakes examinations on two years’ worth of material, composed of eight modules.
 Everyone dedicates at least their last term to revision, during which no new modules are added.
 Many PPE students even finish their eight modules two terms before exams (at the end of Michaelmas term of their third year), which theoretically leaves six months between the time they stop learning new material and the time they are examined.

 How much explicit planning should go into finals revision?
 I am generally wary of over-planning, especially with rigid, brittle plans over long time horizons.
-The plan often ends up being inadequate, not following the plan causes guilt, and constantly revising it costs a lot of effort1.
+The plan often ends up being inadequate, not following the plan causes guilt, and constantly revising it costs a lot of effort.
 On the other hand, when the stakes and the risk of akrasia are both high, planning could have outsize returns.

 There are many aspects of planning for exams.
 Here I focus on just one: budgeting time between different topics for revision.
 This is especially difficult to do with raw intuition: it always feels like you’ve got ages left until exams, until you don’t.
 It’s typical for people to take a leisurely stroll through material that they enjoy, deepening their understanding, which leaves little time for the more difficult and aversive stuff.
 (Given how easily I get nerd-sniped by my favourite topics, this is an especially worrying pitfall for me.)